We are open - safety is our top priority!

 - Prophylactic procedures

 Discount plans such as DentRite may offer additional options for hearing, prescription, and vision benefits, and if you have overall good health and don’t require extensive dental treatments, then a dental discount plan may be the best for you.
 However, if you anticipate the need for extensive and expensive dental work, then a standalone insurance plan may be a more cost-effective option for you.
 If you’d like us to help you determine your dental benefits in Dalton, then call our office and we’ll be happy to help you.

-If you need dental work but can’t afford the out-of-pocket expenditures, then ask your dentist about their flexible financing options and payment plans.
-CareCredit is a very popular financing tool that’s accepted at more than 200,000 providers nationwide and often has a 24-month, same-as-cash option.
-There are no interest charges if the balance is repaid within the 24-month period.
-Some medical credit companies provide up to 60-month financing plans, but the interest rates can add significantly to the overall cost of your procedures.
-Usually, interest rates start at 15% and can escalate to more than 20%, which may be less affordable.
-Other drawbacks include an application and an approval process, so not everyone will qualify for financing.
+If you need dental work but can’t afford the out-of-pocket expenditures, then ask your dentist about their flexible financing options and payment options.
+CareCredit is a very popular financing tool that’s accepted at more than 200,000 providers nationwide.
+There is an application and an approval process, so not everyone will qualify for financing.
 Many senior organizations such as AMAC and AARP offer senior discounts on goods and services, including professional services and insurance, so check with those two organizations for additional discounts that can reduce your out-of-pocket expenditures.